How do you motivate your employees to perform at their best?

 If banning meetings once a week goes too far, implement guidelines for more productive meetings instead.
 Suggest your managers implement these ideas:

 - Get rid of meetings before 9 am or after 5 pm.
 Employees are often mentally drained and not fully present. - State the purpose of the meeting at the beginning so everyone’s on the same page. - Share a meeting agenda ahead of time so the topics at hand don’t get derailed. - Keep laptops closed unless they’re absolutely necessary for the meeting.
 It will encourage employees to be engaged and work through a problem more quickly and effectively.

 Offer Healthy Snacks

 Help care for your employees’ health, and they’ll return the favor by delivering higher quality work.
-A study conducted on the workplace found that employees who eat healthily are 25% more likely to have higher job performance.
+One study found that people who eat healthily feel happier, more engaged, and more creative.

 Fan favorites for healthy snacks can be deceivingly simple: fruits, nuts, plain yogurt, protein bars without many added sugars or carrots and hummus will all be a big hit.
 Our friends over at Snack Nation also have a compilation of 42 tasty and healthy office snacks you’ll love.

 Providing healthy snacks is just one way to create a healthy working environment for both the body and mind.
 You can also start a fitness club, subsidize gym memberships, encourage volunteering, or set up a step competition with Track.It.

 Overall, there is no single way to improve your employees’ productivity; rather, many small and supportive ways that build a foundation for a happy and effective workplace.
 By providing your employees with the support and encouragement they need, you’ll see productivity (and the happiness meter) rise.